Manorama School of Communication: Academics

-The Fourth Estate and Jalakam, the weekly in-house journals published by the students of the print course.

 Manorama School of Communication offers training in both print and broadcast journalism in English and Malayalam languages.
 The print course was designed by journalist and educator K. Thomas Oommen, who has served as the director of the institute since its inception in 2002.
 The course, its design and modules, have often been highlighted as amongst the best in India by various media outlets such as the Outlook magazine.

 The broadcast course, also taught in both English and Malayalam languages, was introduced later in 2015.
 Journalists Andur Sahadevan and A. Ravi Shankar, who is also the associate director for the institute, teach the broadcast module.

 Manorama School of Communication also has a student exchange programme with the Lakshman Kadirgamar Foundation, The Editors’ Guild of Sri Lanka, and the Sri Lanka Press Institute.
 The student topping the print course gets an opportunity to work in Sri Lanka as part of the programme, while a student from Sri Lanka also gets a six month training at the institute alongside the students of the print course.